dorianim/cwa-qr-code-generator/README.md

   - `{{time%hh:mm:ss}}` replaced with the current time in format `hh:mm:ss`, format is described [here](https://doc.qt.io/qt-5/qdatetime.html#toString-2)

 # Building
 To build this, you need to have Qt Creator with Qt 5.15.2 and protobuf installed on your system.
-You can then use the Qt creaor for building.
+You can then use the Qt creator for building.

 # Screenshots
 <div>